-This two-storey Queensland pub, found 177 kilometres northwest of Longreach in Winton, is renowned for the best ‘tucker’ in town on TripAdvisor.
-The quaint town of Winton is also recognised as one of the founders of the Australian airline Qantas and the birthplace of the Waltzing Matilda anthem.
+This two-storey Queensland pub in Winton is renowned for the best ‘tucker’ in town.
+The quaint town of Winton is known for its prehistoric finds (ahem, dinosaur country) and is recognised as one of the founders of the Australian airline Qantas and the birthplace of the Waltzing Matilda anthem.

-Marvel at all the history of this pub, by kicking back on the ‘Tatts’ verandah with a meaty steak and Guinness or Kilkenny (served on tap), and spot the kangaroos bounding down the main street at dusk.
-You can then retreat to the affordable accommodation just upstairs, or at the adjacent caravan park.
+Marvel at all the history of this pub, by kicking back on the ‘Tatts’ verandah with a meaty steak and Guinness or Kilkenny (served on tap), and spot kangaroos bounding down the main street at dusk after a day of exploring the town.

 - Population of town: 22,784